datacarpentry/datacarpentry.github.io/_posts/2016-12-05-hand-crafted-databases.md

 that SQLite is non-proprietary, file-based (don't need a server), and could easily be transitioned into a more complex relational database system (e.g. [PostgreSQL](https://www.postgresql.org/)) in the future if needed.
-Plus SQLite plays really nicely with R and python, which made scripting custom interfaces much more straightforward, and as a bonus is used in
+Plus SQLite plays really nicely with R and Python, which made scripting custom interfaces much more straightforward, and as a bonus is used in